digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 ## Definition
 # Parity
-—

-__Parity__ describes the process that some storage systems use to identify and recover corrupted bits.
+**Parity** describes the process that some storage systems use to identify and recover corrupted bits.

 It can do this by storing additional information (parity bits) about two twin bits stored on different drives.